 CONTRACTOR shall provide to the On-Site Contract Monitor samples of new or revised reporting requirements it utilizes in the performance of its obligation under the Contract.
-The On-site Contract Monitor must provide approval (from the contract manager) of new or revised reporting requirements before implementation.

 4.41 ON-SITE CONTRACT MONITOR

 The On-Site Contract Monitor or DMS designee will be the official liaison between DMS and CONTRACTOR.
 All official communications shall take place between the On-Site Contract Monitor and CONTRACTOR, unless DMS directs otherwise and in accordance with section 4.47.
 All other communication between DMS' employees and CONTRACTOR shall be managed according to policies adopted by both parties.
 CONTRACTOR shall make work space available at the Facility to the On-Site Contract Monitor, which must be approved by the Contract Manager.